GigaHierz/proof-of-meditation/README.md

 - open questions??

-- do we use the data of the whole day?
 - or does the user after the meditation session puts in their time frame where they mediated and then we check the data from that timeframe? - we need timezone shit for that.
+Or not? anyways start and stop button.
 - also if we do the whleday, do we use schwellwertE?

 - doe we need an artist and do we want Miriam?